All lifelong learning courses are for people aged 19 years and over.

 - Asylum seeker in receipt of Asylum Support assistance

-- Unwaged dependant of a person on the above benefits.
+- Unwaged dependent of a person on the above Benefits

 Specialist courses and small groups

 Specialist courses are available at a higher hourly rate.

 There is a partial concession on these courses for people who receive the benefits listed above.